Introducing Internal Condoms

 How to use an internal condom?

-Many people worry about whether they can use an internal condom correctly, but the chances are, if you can put in a tampon, you’ll more than likely be fine using an internal condom
+Many people worry about whether they can use an internal condom correctly, but if you can insert a tampon, you’ll more than likely be fine using an internal condom.

 All condoms should come with a CE-Mark.
 This means they have passed the safety standards necessary.
 While you’re checking for the CE-Mark, also remember to check the expiry date.